This malformation ( CM ) can itself cause pain, and it often leads to a serious inherited disease called Syringomyelia (SM)

 Some dogs with SM will show very few symptoms, others may obsessively scratch or face rub, bunny hop while walking, yelp for no reason, be unable to jump and be unwilling to exercise or play.
 Sometimes they scream.

-Affected Cavaliers will sometimes just look as if they are hurting ( Human sufferers of SM complain of a constant terrible headache ) The pain and discomfort can be very hard to control and some of the drugs are very expensive.
+Affected Cavaliers will sometimes just look as if they are hurting ( Human sufferers of SM complain of a constant terrible headache ) The pain and discomfort can sometimes be hard to control and some of the drugs are very expensive.

 Here is an excerpt from the Documentary Pedigree Dogs Exposed showing affected cavaliers.
 Some people may find the scenes upsetting